-Acanthamoeba Keratitis Info was born after Juliette Vila Sinclair-Spence’s life changed end February 2017 … after more than 40 years wearing contact lenses; sadly she had to experience AK Acanthamoeba Keratitis to learn the hard way that whenever she was wearing her contact lenses she must never let them be in contact with water.
+Acanthamoeba Keratitis Patient Advocate was born after Juliette Vila Sinclair-Spence’s life changed end February 2017 … after more than 40 years wearing contact lenses; sadly she had to experience Acanthamoeba Keratitis (AK) a rare disease, to learn the hard way that whenever she was wearing her contact lenses she must never let them be in contact with water.

-Remember no matter where you live, how old you are or what kind of contact lenses you wear, AK (Acanthamoeba Keratitis) can get in your eye! so please do not assume it will not be you.
-You really don’t want to experience it.
+Remember no matter where you live, how old you are or what kind of contact lenses you wear, Acanthamoeba Keratitis can get in your eye! so please do not assume it will not be you.
+You really don’t want to risk it nor experience it.